Helping the shy or fearful dog

 Positive experiences with what frightens him at an intensity he can handle is the best way to build up a shy dog.
 Here are a few other suggestions that often help:

-- Tug of war – provided you have learned and know how to enforce the rules
+Tug of war – provided you have learned and know how to enforce the rules; and,

 Courtesy of The San Francisco SPCA Behavior and Training Department